Scurvy is better known as severe vitamin C deficiency.

-- neuropathy, or numbness and pain usually in the lower limbs and hands
+- neuropathy, or numbness and pain usually in your lower limbs and hands

 - organ failure

-Infants with scurvy will be irritable, anxious, and difficult to soothe.
+Infants with scurvy may be irritable, anxious, and difficult to soothe.
 They may also appear to be paralyzed, lying with their arms and legs extended halfway out.
-Infants with scurvy may also develop weak, brittle, bones prone to fractures and hemorrhaging, or bleeding.
+Infants with scurvy may also develop weak, brittle bones prone to fractures as well as hemorrhaging.

 Risk factors for scurvy in infants include: